Combinatorial Allocation Bandits with Nonlinear Arm Utility: Algorithm and theoretical results

-\subsection{Thompson Sampling Algorithm}
+\subsection{Thompson sampling algorithm}

 Here, we introduce CAB-TS, which is based on the TS method \citep{thompson1933likelihood}.
-The TS algorithm has been proposed for various problems, such as multi-armed bandits and contextual bandits.
+The TS algorithm has been proposed for various bandits problems.
 Theoretically, in these problems, the TS algorithm often has worse regret upper bounds than the UCB algorithms \citep{agrawal2013_ts_cb,ICDM2019_Takemura_ArmWise_Randomization,aistats2017_abeille_ts}.
-However, previous studies have shown that the TS algorithm is empirically comparable to or outperforms the UCB algorithms \citep{NIPS_chapelle_2011_ts,JMLR_2012may_ts_context_bandit,wang_icml_2018_combinatorial}.
+Empirically, however, TS has often been found to perform comparably to, and sometimes better than, UCB algorithms \citep{NIPS_chapelle_2011_ts,JMLR_2012may_ts_context_bandit,wang_icml_2018_combinatorial}.